SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/01-data-structures/01-hash-table/hash-table.md

 ## Concept

- type of data structure in which the index value of the data element is generated from a hash function, this enables very fast data access as the index value behaves as a key for the data value.
+ Type of data structure in which the index value of the data element is generated from a hash function, this enables very fast data access as the index value behaves as a key for the data value.

- so the hash table stores key and value pairs but the key is generated through a hashing function `hash(key) = k % array_size`.
+ so the hash table stores key and value pairs but the key is generated through a hashing function `hash = k % array_size`.

  ```java
     public int hashFunction(int key, int arrSize) {